-Also, a mobile app is sometimes provided by the VoIP phone company, which allows you to use your VoIP number on your cellphone to access additional features.
+Also, a mobile app is sometimes provided by the VoIP phone company, allowing you to use your phone number on your cellphone to access additional features.

 Local numbers are available in many areas, so you’ll likely be able to find a VoIP number with a local area code.

 Virtual phone numbers within VoIP phones are also available, and many VoIP internet service providers offer several different ways to purchase a phone number.

 Does Your Wi-Fi Speed Matter When Having A VoIP Number?

 Your wi-fi speed does matter when using a VoIP number, as your calls’ quality will depend on your internet connection.

 Have a fast and reliable internet connection to get the best possible call quality.